-In order to study the impact of pyro-convection on the CO_2 distribution at global scale, we adapted a mass-flux scheme originally developed to represent convective processes in the atmospheric boundary layer, the thermal plume model (Hourdin et al.,

-10 processes in the atmospheric boundary layer, the thermal plume model (Hourdin et al., 2002; Rio and Hourdin, 2008), to the representation of convective plumes induced by biomass burning.
-The "pyro-thermal plume model" presented here computes the vertical profiles of temperature, humidity and emitted gases along pyro-plumes given environmental conditions, CO2 and heat flux released.
+In order to study the impact of pyro-convection on the $CO_2$ distribution at global scale, we adapted a mass-flux scheme originally developed to represent convective processes in the atmospheric boundary layer, the thermal plume model (Hourdin et al., 2002; Rio and Hourdin, 2008), to the representation of convective plumes induced by biomass burning.
+The "pyro-thermal plume model" presented here computes the vertical profiles of temperature, humidity and emitted gases along pyro-plumes given environmental conditions, $CO_2$ and heat flux released.
 The model thus provides the vertical distribution of the effective injection of biomass burning products in the atmosphere.

 This paper is organized as follows.
 The development of the "pyro-thermal" plume model from the existing thermal plume model is first described in Sect.
-2. The pyro-thermal plume model is then qualitatively evaluated on two well-documented fires either from observations (Stocks et al., 1996) or from previous studies performed with explicit simulations of fire plumes (Trentmann et al., 2006; Luderer et al., 2006).
-The impact of pyro-convection on the CO_2 distribution at regional scale is investigated in Sect.
+2. The pyro-thermal plume model is then qualitatively evaluated on two welldocumented fires either from observations (Stocks et al., 1996) or from previous studies performed with explicit simulations of fire plumes (Trentmann et al., 2006; Luderer et al., 2006).
+The impact of pyro-convection on the CO2 distribution at regional scale is investigated in Sect.
 4, using the General Circulation Model LMDZ (Hourdin et al., 2006), focusing on July over Southern Africa.
 Conclusions are drawn in Sect.
 5.